Copyright © 2016

 "Well you stand up by the fire.
 When I say go, I want you to reach down and get that dinky little dirk of yours out and try to stab Carmelo."

-"Are you serious Mister O'Malley?
+"Are you serious Mister O'Rourke?
 He's unarmed, I might hurt him."

 "Try it and see."